shiri2001/training/README.md

 # Create Infrastructure

 This project creates a basic infrastructure using AWS, consisting an app server with a volume attached to it, accessible only through a bastion server.
-The project contains a simple rock/paper/scissors app.
+The project contains a rock/paper/scissors web app.

 ## Usage

-Run tf-apply.yml file in the .github/workflows directory to apply the infrastructure. run CI.yml file in the .github/workflows directory to build and test the app.
+Run tf-apply.yml file in the .github/workflows directory to apply the infrastructure.
+Run CI.yml file in the .github/workflows directory to build and test the app.
+Run app.py on /App to run the application.

 ## Testing